awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

 - **Enabled Dashboards** (optional), the cost depends on whether you choose to enabled this module and its relevant configurations

-- **Volume of clickstream data**

 - **Additional features**

-The following are cost estimations for daily data volumes of 10/100/1000/10000 RPS (request per second) with different data pipeline configurations.
+The following are cost estimations for monthly data volumes of 10/100/1000/10000 RPS (request per second) with different data pipeline configurations.
 Cost estimation are provided by modules.
 To get a total cost for your use case, sum the cost by modules based on your actual configuration.

 !!!
 Important "Important"